SHORTLIST

 1. Your adventure begins with a welcome meeting at 6 pm on Day 1 in Playa del Carmen.
 There are no activities planned for the final day so you may depart at any time.

 2. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement excludes Day 14 (San Juan La Laguna homestay) where you will be in shared accommodation and is subject to availability.
+The single supplement applies to all nights on your trip and is subject to availability.
 Please speak to your booking agent for further information.

 3.As per updated Nicaragua entry requirements, customers are currently required to supply a copy of their passport front page to their booking agent no later than 15 days prior to departure.